Enquire Now

-Joanne has been active in a number of governance roles and recently completed a six year term as Chair of the UTS Academic Board and as a member and then Chair, Midwifery Accreditation Committee with ANMAC.
-Joanne has also recently completed a term as a health practitioner member of the NSW Board of the Nursing and Midwifery Board of Australia.
+Joanne has been active in several governance roles including as Chair of the UTS Academic Board (2015-2020), as a member and then Chair, Midwifery Accreditation Committee with ANMAC, as a health practitioner member of the NSW Board of the Nursing and Midwifery Board of Australia (2017-2020) and President and Director, Australian College of Midwives (2020-2023).

 Ian Frank is an experienced chief executive with expertise in strategic analysis, operational planning, implementation and management in health education and regulatory environments nationally and internationally.
 Formerly Chief Executive Officer Australian Medical Council (1991-2017) Ian has 30 years’ experience in the design and delivery of high stakes screening examinations for International Medical Graduates seeking registration in Australia.
 He has been involved in the development and implementation of major innovations in medical assessment, including computer-adaptive examinations, the application of advanced technology to high fidelity clinical assessment and the development of performance assessment tools, including work-place based assessment.